datastax/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 ### Extension methods

 The project will include a `Builder` extension method named `AddOpenTelemetryTraceInstrumentation` that will instantiate a new class named `Trace` which will start and populate the `System.Diagnostics.Activity` class that will have the Cassandra telemetry information.
-This new class will implement an `IDriverTrace` interface that will be included in the Cassandra core, which is a similar implementation that already exists in the `Cassandra.AppMetrics` package.
+This new class will implement an `IRequestTracker` interface that will be included in the Cassandra core, which is a similar implementation that already exists in the `Cassandra.AppMetrics` package.

 ## Cassandra core project